bubbleebubbles/olin-cafe-f22/labs/02_etch_a_sketch/README.md

 - [] bonus: add colors, different modes.
 - [] stretch bonus: add fonts/textures! (hint, creating more ROMs (see `generate_memories.py` is a good way to approach this).

+See below for the state transition diagram and block diagram of our FSM.
 ![](docs/main_fsm.png)

 Please see the below images of our breadboard circuit, final etch-a-sketch with a drawing, and a demonstration video!